 The Temple was locked but i stood there at the gate and called my kids on facetime as they went about their ordinary day back in their bedrooms at home.
 How different from my first trip when I could only afford to send a fax home, and postcards, until i discovered a place at Auroville that had a computer connected to the internet and then i could email (i set up my first email account to do it, and it’s still going 25 years later, as a dreadful spam trap more than anything).
 Next time i’m in india i’d like to bring them, i say, if we can somehow all avoid getting sick fingers crossed.. if only they could join me and experience everything right now.. but then it’s almost as if they are there with me, as i wave my phone vaguely around at the vicinity for them to see.

-The next place i visit is the temple that Ramana went to when there was an outbreak of plauge in the area, and where his mother first located him and encouraged him to return home (his answer was essentially that fate wouldn’t allow him to) – this temple is on a small hill on the edge of town and is called Pavala Kundru.
+The next place i visit is the Pachaiamman Koil that Ramana went to when there was an outbreak of plague in town.
+David Godman made an interesting video about this place and the leopards that used to visit.
+There are still monkeys all over the place.
+Next I rode through the backstreets (lots of little shops and residences and I passed a funny petshop i guess with a cage full of budgerigars out the front) looking for a slightly obscure temple called Pavala Kundru which is up some stairs on a steep rocky hill.
+It was this place that Ramana’s mother first located him and encouraged him to return home – his answer was essentially that fate wouldn’t allow him to.
 It’s a beautiful spot and I was the only one there – which feels like a rare treat in India!
-I sat and meditated, there is a big tree in the courtyard and a water tap and I could happily spend a lot more time there.
+I sat and meditated, there is a big tree in the courtyard and a water tap and I could happily spend a lot more time there one day.
 Whenever i’m meditating my life in Australia is flashing before my eyes and i’m thinking about what i should be doing with it – the answer seems to be ‘it doesn’t really matter, just respond to situations as they arise, there is nothing to be gained or lost beyond what you already are’ which is very nice thank you very much, but i know that when i descend into the world again the confusion and the mist arises from a thousand thoughts and apparent troubles.

 There are many who are invested in that myth now, for different reasons, and i feel like the growth of the ashram and it’s followers is reflecting the pre-existing beliefs of those for whom it has become so important.
 I am no different to them.
 But we all take our own journey and it is vital do discover our own truth in our own hearts, for that’s where it really is.